 This is what happens when 32 Zen 4 threads hum along at a hair over 5.1GHz.
 Bish bash bosh, that’s what.
 Ryzen 9 7950X tombstones the previous champ, Core i9-12900KS, into next week.

-Over 50 per cent faster than previous best-in-class Ryzen 9 5950X and, well, in a different league altogether, Ryzen 9 7950X can rightly be hailed as a true HEDT chip.
+Over 50 per cent faster than the previous best CPU, the Ryzen 9 5950X, and in a different league altogether, Ryzen 9 7950X can rightly be hailed as a true HEDT chip.

 For reference, the score is reasonably close to the 43K achieved by an AMD Ryzen Threadripper Pro 3975WX, which is a chip designed for a completely different performance segment.
 Older Ryzen Threadripper CPUs, hold my beer.